codemagic-ci-cd/codemagic-docs/content/building/environment-variable-groups.md

 ## Global variables and secrets

-Global variable groups can be defined on the team settings page (see [Teams](https://codemagic.io/teams) to find your team and navigate to the settings).
+Global variable groups can be defined on the team settings page (which you can navigate to for your team on the [Teams page](https://codemagic.io/teams)).
 Variable groups defined here can be used in any codemagic.yaml workflow in any application of the team.

 {{<notebox>}}
 Global variable groups are only available for Teams.
 You can read more about teams [here](https://docs.codemagic.io/teams/teams/).